antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 A long version of Point 3 is “wait for AI investors and managers to hit sufficiently many walls using a large, talentless mass of AI practitioners.”

 The profit in Point 5 comes from "the field" being "clear", hence, less competition for getting funding and investments.
-(Even after this clarification some might still think my list above is too similar to one concocted by the gnomes in [South Park's "Gnomes"](https://en.wikipedia.org/wiki/Gnomes_(South_Park));
+(Even after this clarification some might still think my list above is too similar to the one concocted by the gnomes in [South Park's "Gnomes"](https://en.wikipedia.org/wiki/Gnomes_(South_Park));
 and that is just fine with me.)